PickZ-org/PickZ/CONTRIBUTING.md

 ### Git Commit Messages

-- Limit the first line to 72 characters or fewer.
+- Keep the first line within 72 characters.
-- Be clear and descriptive in your commit messages.
+- Use clear and descriptive commit messages.
-- Reference issues and pull requests liberally.
+- Reference issues and pull requests where relevant.

 ### Coding Standards

 - Follow [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standards.
-- Keep your code clean and well-documented.
+- Keep your code clean, well-documented, and readable.
-- Ensure your code is tested.
+- Ensure your code is properly tested before submission.

 ## License

 By contributing, you agree that your contributions will be licensed under the same [AGPLv3](LICENSE) license as the project.

-Thank you for your contribution!
+Thank you for helping improve PickZ!